12 Father's Day Cards Guaranteed to Make Him Smile

 Print the postcard design on card stock.
 Use a bone folder to score along the dotted line; fold.
 Apply glue to one half; press halves together; let dry.
 Cut out the image by snipping along the edges with small, sharp scissors.
 Slide these cards into envelopes, since the post office will process only cards with four corners.
 Ours are glassine and show off decorations such as the crab's net, the tiny shells, and the bass' glittered scales.
 Seal with tape, and add a label.

 Shop Now: Martha Stewart Detail Scissors, $12.49, homedepot.com.

 Create a specially designed card for Dad featuring a jacket lapel complete with a place for—what else?—a pocket square.
 Choose card stock in a color to coordinate with the accessory, and use our printable template.

 Fashion a card to look like a dapper shirt cuff, and then use it to present a gift of cuff links (make a set out of shank buttons, or buy new or vintage links).
 Cut a 3 1/4-by-9- inch rectangle from construction paper; round two corners.
 Rubber-stamp a greeting on one side.
 Gently bend paper in half.
 Cut four slits for cuff links.
-To make cuff links, hook 24-gauge wire onto a button's shank, and secure with needlenose pliers.
+To make cuff links, hook 24-gauge wire onto a button's shank; secure with needlenose pliers.
 Cut wire to 1/2 inch; loop through a second button's shank.
 Repeat.

-Dapper dads will love this bow tie card made especially for them.
-From a 5-inch square of patterned paper, trim, score, and fold it accordion-style into the look of a bow tie.
+Dapper dads will love this bow-tie card made especially for them.
+Cut a 5-inch square of patterned paper, score every 1/4 inch, and fold it accordion-style into the look of a bow tie.
 Top off the look with a 1-inch paper-punched circle, adhered with a dot of hot glue at the center.